progician/CryptoCom/README.md

 $ cmake --build build && cmake --build build --target install
 ```

-But the whole point of this project is to demonstrate Continuous Integration and Delivery practices and I expect developers would be interested how to do testing.
-The following is advised:
+The simple build and install steps are meant for release/deployment purposes.
+However, during development one must regurarly check the project to guard against regressions and to evaluate the health of the code.
+For this the project offers named checks, like the following:

 ```
-$ cmake --build build --target check-unit
-$ cmake --build build --target check-functional
-$ cmake --build build --target check-perf
-$ cmake --build build --target install
+$ cmake --build build --target check-integration
 ```

-This are the same stages the Jenkinsfile declares for the CI pipeline.
+These are steps in the continuous integration set up for pushes and pull requests.

 ## Authors